 Some cookware and cooking practices are detrimental to our health.
 Foods cooked in aluminum can react with the metal to form aluminum salts that are associated with Alzheimer’s, dementia and impaired visual motor coordination.
 Non-stick finishes like Teflon scratch easily and release little bits of plastic into the food when cooked, as well as toxic fumes over high heat.

-The best options are cast iron and stainless steel without abrasive cleaning (we use baking soda and lemon juice with a non scratch pad).
-Here are two great resources to help you choose safer pots and pans:
+The best options are cast iron, pure clay and stainless steel without abrasive cleaning (we use baking soda and lemon juice with a non scratch pad).
+Groovy Green Livin and Healthy Child Healthy World are some good resources to help you choose safer pots and pans.

 Food & Beverages